 Bokeh

-Overall bokeh is really nice with this lens.
-It never really gets nervous or weird when stopping down.
-The only problem is you will get some CA along the edges of bright out-of-focus highlights in some situations.
-Not that big of a deal really.
+Overall, the bokeh of this lens is really nice.
+It never gets nervous or weird when stopping down.
+The only problem is that you will get some CA along the edges of bright, out-of-focus highlights in some situations.
+It’s not that big of a deal, really.

 Here is a sample of the bokeh profile.
 A little cat’s eye along the edges creates a very minor swirl, but nothing unusual.